jcu-eresearch/matrix-helpers/docs/designs.md

   things break and it's hard to work with.
 However, we don't settle.
 Want to build even more powerful add-ons for the system?
 Jump in to the SSJS Introspector and Test Environment for examining everything you need to know about the Matrix working environment.
+Also turn on or off Server-side JavaScript from the Page Tools menu at any time.

 #### Technical info

-Many of the aspects of the layout rely on the JCU Web Framework, and thus in turn, Boostrap.
+Many of the aspects of the layout rely on the JCU Web Framework, and thus in turn, Bootstrap.

 Content Container Templates (CCTs) have been built to work on both landing pages and content pages and will automatically adjust themselves.
 For